 You will dive from a small boat and drift with the current back into the lagoon, be sure to follow your divemasters instruction you don´t get swept away (like I did), the current is crazy strong and swimming against it is close to impossible.

-Drifting along with superb visibility which is 40+meters while seeing hundreds of shark, don’t also forget to look up, there are other big sea creatures swimming above you.
+Drifting along with superb visibility which is 40+meters while seeing hundreds of shark and a fantastic marine life, don’t also forget to look up, there are other big sea creatures swimming above you.
 It´s just insane and hard to explain to people that haven’t done it themselves; it´s one of the best dive experiences I’ve ever had.

 I also went diving in the Maldives this year, but diving in Fakarava was miles better.

 Some of the things you can see when diving the North pass are Manta rays, various types of sharks (Black-tip, white-tip, grey, hammerhead, tiger, silky, reef), tunas, barracudas, and Turtles.

 Instead, you should go and talk with all of them yourself and see which dive sites they are going for the next couple of days day, and how big the dive groups are.
 And just decide upon yourself which dive centre that gives you the best vibes.

 TopDive: The biggest dive operator in French Polynesia, with dive centres in Moorea, Bora Bora, Tahiti, Tetiaroa, Rangiroa and Fakarava.
 They offer discount there more you dive with them around French Polynesia.